Sponsor and status

 Sponsor.
 Representative for Wisconsin's 1st congressional district.
 Republican.

 Length: 2 pages

-This resolution was introduced on February 28, 2011, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 28, 2011, in a previous session of Congress, but it did not receive a vote.

 Feb 28, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 126 (112th) was a simple resolution in the United States Congress.